To reach the ministers who manage these ministries, please contact the parish office at 330-725-4968.

 Battered Women’s Shelter

 The mission of the Battered Women’s Shelter is to make the community aware with information on the prevention of domestic abuse by providing emergency shelter, advocacy and education throughout Summit and Medina counties, all in an effort to break the cycle of abuse and help promote peace in every family.
 You can support the shelter through financial and in-kind donations to the Akron Canton Food Bank, along with donating used cell phones, cleaning supplies, paper products, diapers, undergarments, and more.
 (A complete list is available at www.scmcbws.org.)
-The suggested age of children’s participation is 12 and up.
 Volunteers interacting with clients must complete an application, federal background check and 20 hours of classroom training.
+Our parish holds an annual Christmas in July collection of needed items in the church.

 Ministers needed to: donate and/or sort items